AFA Liga Profesional de Fútbol

-The Primera División (/es/; "First Division"), known officially as Liga Profesional de Fútbol, or Torneo Betano for sponsorship reasons, is a professional association football league in Argentina and the highest level of the Argentine football league system.
-Organised by the Argentine Football Association (AFA), it operates on a system of promotion and relegation with the Primera Nacional (Second Division), with the teams placed lowest at the end of the season being relegated.
+The Primera División (/es/; "First Division"), known officially as Liga Profesional de Fútbol, or Torneo "Mercado Libre" (Torneo MELI) for sponsorship reasons, is a professional association football league in Argentina and the highest level of the Argentine football league system.
+Organised by the Argentine Football Association (AFA), it operates on a system of promotion and relegation with the Primera Nacional (Second Division).
+The teams placed lowest at the end of the season are relegated.

 Argentina held its first championship in 1891, making it the first country outside the United Kingdom to establish a football league.
 The Football League had debuted in England in 1888, followed by the Scottish and Irish leagues in 1890.
-In the early years, only teams from Buenos Aires, Greater Buenos Aires, La Plata and Rosario were affiliated to the national association.
+In the early years, only teams from Buenos Aires, Greater Buenos Aires, La Plata, Rosario, Santa Fe and Córdoba were affiliated to the national association.
 Teams from other cities would join in later years.

 In 1931, the Primera División became professional when 18 clubs left the amateur leagues to form their own professional competition.

 The Argentine championship was ranked as one of the top ten strongest leagues worldwide for the 2015 calendar year by the International Federation of Football History & Statistics (IFFHS).
 Argentina placed 4th after La Liga (Spain), Serie A (Italy), and Bundesliga (Germany), but has since descended to 19th in the 2021 list.
+In 2023, the IFFHS ranked Liga Profesional in the 10th. place with 966,5 points (Italian Serie A was first with 1619,5 points).

 Format and teams

 Championship

-The 2024 season will feature 28 teams, including 26 from the previous season and two promoted from the 2023 Primera Nacional.
-The league will run from May 12 to December 15.

-Participating teams played each other in a round-robin system totaling 27 rounds.
-The team with most points at the end of the season is crowned champion.

-On 17 October 2024, the AFA announced that there would be no relegations that season and the 2025 Primera División would feature 30 teams.
+The competition format for this season consists of three tournaments (Torneo Apertura, Torneo Clausura and Campeón de Liga) each with five stages.
+In the first stage, the thirty teams were divided into two groups of fifteen teams each and will play in a single round-robin format.
+Additionally, each team will play two inter-zone matches: against its rival from the other zone, and the second against a second team, determined by a draw.
+The top eight teams in each group will advance to the round of 16.

+The final stages (round of 16, quarter-finals, semi-finals and final) will be played on a single-leg basis.
+In addition, the team that accumulates the most points in the aggregate table will obtain the official title of 'Campeón de Liga'.